OpenNebula/docs/source/advanced_components/ddc/template/physical.rst

 .. _ddc_usage_example2:

-Example 2: Cluster with EC2 host
+Example 2: Cluster with AWS host
 --------------------------------

 The following template describes provisioning a cluster with a single host deployed on Amazon EC2: